-2020 Food & Cherry Blossom Tour of Japan
+2022 Food and Cherry Blossom Tour of Kyushu, Japan

-Kyushu is fast-becoming Japan’s favourite foodie destination for its fresh organic produce and culinary innovation.
-You will visit both local makers of fine soy sauce and green tea, as well as experience traditional haute-cuisine at a Michelin-starred restaurant and hearty fare dished up by night-time yatai street vendors.
+Kyushu is fast-becoming Japan’s favourite foodie destination for its fresh produce and traditional artisans.
+You will visit both local makers of fine soy sauce and green tea, as well as experience traditional haute-cuisine at a Michelin-starred restaurant and hearty dishes at yatai street vendors.

 Kyushu has long-standing connections with European and Asian traders, rich ceramic traditions, spectacular castles along with a stunning natural environment.
 This makes a visit at cherry-blossom time a fantastic way to learn about Japan especially through the prism of its food.

-On arrival in Fukuoka for your 2020 Food and Cherry Blossom Tour of Japan, you will be met by a Journey to the East staff member and escorted to your hotel.
-(Fukuoka is accessible both by rail and air - please ask us about your options.)
+On arrival in Fukuoka for your 2022 Food and Cherry Blossom Tour of Kyushu, Japan, you will be met by a friendly Journey to the East staff member and escorted to your hotel.
+Fukuoka is readily accessible both by rail and air - please ask us about your options.

 Day 2: Fukuoka

 For dinner back in Fukuoka, you will be introduced to another slice of Hakata food culture – the yatai food cart.
-These mobile carts roll into the city in the evening and serve up delicious food cooked right in front of you.
-Seating only 10 people or so, the relaxed atmosphere and delicious food make it an unmissable Hakata food experience!
+These mobile carts seat only 10 people or so and have the relaxed atmosphere and delicious food.
+An unmissable Hakata food experience!

 Day 5: Itoshima